atelich139/InvoiceDemo/README.md

 - I made sure it's still zippy when there are ~20,000 invoices.
 - The box goes away nicely.

-## Settings
-- Buttons for settins slide up nicely.
-- Simple to navigate.

 ## **Things that were added after I left...**
 - The 'attachment' button inside the invoice card.
 It's sloppy and shouldn't be above the delete button; it should be a similar looking icon next to it.
 - The 'Reports' function that's so bad I'm not even going to bother showing.